 When we adopted Duke, a 1-year-old Newfoundland, my family and I were still healing from the loss of our German shepherd, my childhood dog, only two weeks earlier.
 Not only did this loving ball of fluff help ease our heartache, but we were already prepared to give him everything he needed to suit his massive doggy needs.
 However, had we not been equipped with food meant for 90+ pound dogs, an endless supply of pig ear treats, and dozens of “indestructible” toys (spoiler alert: he decimated them), such a spontaneous adoption would not have gone as seamlessly as it did.
 The truth is, there’s so much more preparation that goes into rescuing a dog than just love at first sight.

-Ellyn Wasserberger of NY Pet Rescue has been in the business of finding dogs forever homes since 2002.
 While all dogs that come through the rescue are sent home with some essentials (including their up-to-date shots and being spayed or neutered if old enough), not all pet parents are so lucky.
-I spoke to Wasserberger to get her recommendations on what makes the happiest home for dogs and the least amount of stress for owners.
-Here’s what you should have set up at home before bringing in your rescue pup.
+So what makes the happiest home for dogs and the least amount of stress for pet parents?
+I spoke with Ellyn Wasserberger of NY Pet Rescue, who's been in the business of finding dogs forever homes since 2002.
+Follow her recommendations for a rescue dog checklist to make sure you have the essentials.

 And we mean variety.
 Dog toys that squeak are great for your dog’s sensory activation.
 Ropes and tug of war type toys are a great way for you to spend some quality play time with your dog.
 Plush toys can be a comfort for your dog when they sleep or are in stressful situations, just make sure that whichever one you’re buying is especially suited to dogs and doesn’t have anything that could be a choking hazard if ripped off (think hard plastic eyes or noses).
 Interactive dog toys can also keep your dog busy if you can't be there all the time.